jsavargas/telethon_downloader/README.md

  **TG_DOWNLOAD_PATH** : <download folder inside the docker container where the files will be downloaded (full path)>
 >NOTE: THIS FOLDER SHOULD BE MOUNTED AS A VOLUME TO HAVE ACCESS TO THE DOWNLOADED FILES FROM THE HOST OS

+ **YOUTUBE_LINKS_SOPORTED** [OPTIONAL]: <YouTube links supported for downloading videos (default: youtube.com,youtu.be)>
+>NOTE: NOTE: THIS VARIABLE MUST BE UPDATED IF MORE URL IS REQUIRED TO BE ADDED TO THE YOUTUBE DOWNLOAD SUPPORT

 Generating Telegram API keys
 =================